This is Post #7 (Pressed Rawhide Bones For Dogs) in a series of articles summarizing the pros & cons of 12 Long-Lasting Dog Chews.

 Pressed rawhide was actually the very first dog chew I tried with my dogs — decades ago — after hearing all the bad things about rawhide bones and rawhide dog chews.

-Following are the most important things you need to know about pressed rawhide vs. regular rawhide bones for dogs.
-(Plus the pressed rawhide bones safety information that you’re probably wondering about.)
+In this article, we’ll cover the most important things you need to know about pressed rawhide vs. regular rawhide bones for dogs.
+Plus, the pressed rawhide bones safety information that you’re probably wondering about.

 Facts About “Regular” Rawhide Bones